alogithub1/alo-spring-boot-youtube-kafka/README.md

 ![Overview](https://github.com/alogithub1/alo-spring-boot-youtube-kafka/blob/master/Springboot-youtube-kafka-overview.png)

-# A simple spring micro service application which consists of the below:
+# A simple spring boot micro service application which consists of the below:

 a) Spring boot